 Games like D&D 5e have rules for the range of an attack, cover, and more so having access to any information that may affect these mechanics is crucial.
 Systems with more mechanics and rules will require a more complete description of the encounter.
 More open-ended systems will require less detailed descriptions.

 A battle map is just as the name implies.
 It’s a map of the encounter.
 The entrances and exits, the terrain, and any objects that could be interacted with during the encounter will be depicted on the map.
 I’ve written about making battle maps before and go into a bit more detail about what they are in this post.

 Battle maps and miniatures don’t necessarily have to be anything expensive or fancy.
-This set up could be some paper minis that you printed off and an erasable grid (this link uses my Amazon Associate link which gives the site a small commission), or simply some notebook paper and a pencil or erasable pen to mark where each combatant is moving.
+This set up could be some paper minis that you printed off and an erasable grid, or simply some notebook paper and a pencil or erasable pen to mark where each combatant is moving.

 Theater of the Mind